 Comparing these two tools is interesting because even though some of the features overlap somewhat, there are huge differences between them.

 Basecamp is used by millions of people to collaborate and manage projects online.
-It is trusted by small businesses, big businesses and non-profits worldwide.
-It is used as a document management tool where it is easy to share files, deliver on time using the calendar feature to track Sprints and also reuse templates.
+It is trusted across the board, from non-profits to small and large businesses worldwide.
+It is used as a document management tool where it is easy to share files, deliver on time using the calendar feature, track sprints and also reuse templates.

 I’ve used both Basecamp and Confluence for some projects.
 I can definitely see the value of Basecamp when it comes to interacting with multiple clients and projects.
-Sometimes it is very simple which is its strength as well as a major drawback because this doesn’t allow you to add features that you might like to use.
+It can be very simple – which is a strength as well as a major drawback because this doesn’t allow you to add features that you might need.
 It makes this tool very basic, mainly for document management.

 Confluence on the other hand is a wiki.
-Confluence is very broad with its features and add-ons which practically allows users to achieve a great deal.
-It doesn’t only work as a document repository, like Basecamp, but it allows you to create pages and spaces, create reports etc. It’s variety of features and configurations is the strength of Confluence, however it can also be its drawback and it requires a lot of configuration to be done to it.
+Confluence is very broad with its features and add-ons, allowing users to achieve a great deal.
+It doesn’t only work as a document repository, like Basecamp, but it allows you to create pages, spaces, reports, etc. Its variety of features and configurations is the strength of Confluence, however it may also require significant configuration.

 Comparing basic features

 |Team collaboration||Share files|

 |Space directory||Create project templates|

 |Page versioning (i.e change requests)||Track time on the calendar|